Liga Portuguesa de Futebol Profissional

-The Liga Portugal (English: Portugal League), also known by its acronym LP, is a governing body that manages professional football club competitions in Portugal.
+The Liga Portugal (English: Portugal League), also known by its acronym LP, is a league that manages professional football club competitions in Portugal.
 It was founded in 1978 as Liga Portuguesa dos Clubes de Futebol Profissional and works as an autonomous entity under the authority of the Portuguese Football Federation.
 In 1991, it changed its name to Liga Portuguesa de Futebol Profissional and in the year 2020, rebranded as Liga Portugal.

 The LP is responsible for the organisation and supervision of the top two leagues, Liga Portugal, Liga Portugal 2 and of the Taça da Liga, a knockout cup competition limited to the clubs competing in these professional leagues (except reserve or B teams).

-The current president is former Portuguese international referee Pedro Proença, in office since 28 July 2015.
+The current president is Reinaldo Teixeira, who has been in office since 11 April 2025.